 - Bank-to-bank repo service.

 The settlement of transactions made through the CMU system is final and irrevocable.
-This finality is protected from insolvency laws and other laws by the Clearing and Settlement Systems Ordinance.
+This finality is protected from insolvency laws and other laws by the Payment Systems and Stored Value Facilities Ordinance.

 The CMU has developed a number of external links with regional CSDs and ICSDs.
 One-way inbound links from Euroclear and Clearstream, the two largest ICSDs in the world, to the CMU were set up in 1994 to allow international investors to hold and settle Hong Kong dollar debt securities through these international networks.
 The links became two-way in November 2002 (Euroclear) and January 2003 (Clearstream) to enable investors in Hong Kong and other parts of Asia to hold and settle Euroclear and Clearstream debt securities directly in a secure DvP environment.

-The CMU also established links with CDSs in Australia in December 1997, New Zealand in April 1998, and South Korea in September 1999.
+The CMU also established links with CDSs in Australia in December 1997 and South Korea in September 1999.
 These links, in addition to facilitating cross-border holding and settlement of debt securities in Hong Kong and overseas, also enlarged the investor base, broadened the domestic debt markets, and reduced settlement risk by facilitating DvP settlement for cross-border securities transactions.
-The HKMA and the China Government Securities Depository Trust and Clearing Company Limited (CDC) signed an agreement in April 2004 to establish a link between the CMU and the Government Securities Book-entry System (GSBS) operated by the CDC.
+The HKMA and the China Government Securities Depository Trust and Clearing Company Limited (CDC) signed an agreement in April 2004 to establish a link between the CMU and the Government Securities Book-entry System (GSBS) operated by the CCDC.
 This link enables authorised investors in Mainland China to hold and settle Hong Kong and foreign debt securities lodged in the CMU.
+In addition, the CMU also established a link with the CSD in Taiwan during December 2012 to facilitate investors in Taiwan to hold and settle Hong Kong and foreign debt securities lodged in the CMU.

 Listing of Exchange Fund Notes on the Stock Exchange